 From the first days of Outhouse Media, we’ve never looked back.
 We’ve achieved some great works of which we are very proud of.
 We now have a large client base spanning many local towns.
 We’re also lucky enough to have clients all over the globe.
 I don’t think we’d be where we are today without the short years at Sheffield.

-It’s for these reasons that we still like to link ourselves to our Sheffield beginnings.
+It’s for these reasons that our design links go hand in hand with our Sheffield beginnings.
 It’s also why we’ve set up our own Sheffield Web Design Page.
 Please take a look and feel free to browse our great Portfolio of Work.